dengxianga/Project6-Vulkan-Flocking/README.md

 generating pipelines and commands?
 HINT: this may relate to something in the comments about some components using pre-allocated GPU memory.
 * A: For efficiency, Vulkan uses pre-allocated command pool on GPU.
-Explicit descriptors is thus needed preallocation prior to the run time (to avoid the overhead).
+Explicit descriptors is thus needed for preallocation prior to the run time (to avoid the overhead).

 * Q: Describe a situation besides flip-flop buffers in which you may need multiple descriptor sets to fit one descriptor layout.